Introduction & Use Case:

 • šŸ’¾ Perform a Headless Raspberry Pi Setup (BullseyeOS).

-• šŸ”Œ Connect Hardware & Deploy our Software Eyes.
+• šŸ”Œ Connect Hardware & Deploy Software Eyes.

-• šŸ‘€ Customize Eye shapes, colours, iris, sclera, etc.
+• šŸ‘€ Customize Eye Shape, Colour, Iris, Sclera, etc.

 • šŸŽƒ Light up a Pumpkin!